scalawithcats/scala-with-cats/src/pages/monoids/pygmy-hadoop.md

 ### More Monoids

 The monoid instances we have considered so far are very simple.
 Much more complex and interesting monoids are possible.
-For example, the [HyperLogLog](http://en.wikipedia.org/wiki/HyperLogLog) algorithm is used to approximate the number of distinct elements in a collection and forms a monoid.
+For example, the [HyperLogLog][link-hyperloglog] algorithm is used to approximate the number of distinct elements in a collection and forms a monoid.
 It is extremely commonly used in big data applications due to its high accuracy and small storage requirements.
-Other algorithms for which there is a monoid include the [Bloom filter](http://en.wikipedia.org/wiki/Bloom_filter), a space-efficient probabilistic set, [stochastic gradient descent](http://en.wikipedia.org/wiki/Stochastic_gradient_descent), commonly used to train machine learning models, and the [Top-K algorithm](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.114.9563), used to find the *K* frequent items in a collection.
-Scala implementations of all these algorithms can be found in [Algebird](https://github.com/twitter/algebird).
+Other algorithms for which there is a monoid include the [Bloom filter][link-bloom-filter], a space-efficient probabilistic set, [stochastic gradient descent][link-stochastic-gradient-descent], commonly used to train machine learning models, and the [Top-K algorithm][link-topk], used to find the *K* frequent items in a collection.
+Scala implementations of all these algorithms can be found in [Algebird][link-algebird].